 NATIONAL CENTER FOR CONTEMPORARY ARTS, Ekacteringburg, Russia, 2013-2014 invited

-ANTONIO PRATES GALLERY, Lisbon Portugal, 2013-2014
+ANTONIO PRATES GALLERY, Lisbon, Portugal, 2013-2014

 A one-person exhibition of seed works archival prints for series based on the wisdom of seeds and strategies of seed propagation.
-The new cascading garden produced during the same exhibition invited by Antonio Prates
+The new cascading garden was produced during the same exhibition invited by Antonio Prates

 KNOWLTON SCHOOL OF ARCHITECTURE, Columbus, Ohio, 2013-2104

-New cascading garden as part of an exhibition on Sustainability invited by curator/professor Kay Bea Jones
+The unique cascading garden as part of an exhibition on Sustainability invited by curator/professor Kay Bea Jones

 Artist and director: